User Federation

 • Click Synchronize all users.

-• Add the group Mapper.
-Click on the Mappers tab.
+• Click the Mappers tab.
 Click Create.

 sso ldap create mapper